How to look for records of... Parliament

 The history of Parliament

-Consult the History of Parliament website for a comprehensive account of parliamentary politics in England, then Britain, from their origins in the 13th century.
+Consult the History of Parliament website for a comprehensive account of parliamentary politics and biographies of members from both houses in England, then Britain, from their origins in the 13th century.

 Books